jolbinsk1/airbnb_revenue_prediction/README.md

 * MAE is reported on both **training** and **validation** sets.
 * Feature importance plots identify the most predictive features.
 * Learning curves help assess overfitting or underfitting.

-## Future Work

-* Explore additional features from listings or host data.
-* Experiment with **other regression models** (LightGBM, CatBoost).
-* Deploy as a REST API for real-time revenue predictions.